Irritation or stinging of the eyes is often known as burning eyes. Burning eyes can be uncomfortable and are a cause for concern.

 5. Take Supplements

-Oral supplements like fish oil and flaxseed can help treat burning eyes.
-These supplements can help to reduce the effects of dry eyes and are especially helpful for people with ocular rosacea.
+Oral supplements like fish oil and flaxseed can help treat eye burning.
+These supplements can help reduce dry eye effects and are especially helpful for people with ocular rosacea.

 6. Drink Water